matheusfillipe/mangle/README.md

 An exolang (A scripting programming language just for fun) without any reserved keywords that can run any utf8 compatible with more than 2 space separated words on it.

 ## How it works
 There are only labels, variables and operators.
 All variables are globally scoped, there are no locals, classes or anything fancy.
+All variables are dynamically typed and shadowed.

 ### Sentences
 The only type of scope is sentences.
 Sentences are like english sentences, any text that comes before the punctuation marks: `.,;:?!`.
 All the other symbols will be interpreted as variable names, operators, labels, strings or numbers.